MeveraStudios/Documentation/docs/Imperat/Suggestion Resolver.md

 - Per type
 ### Per parameter
 There are extra static methods for the creation of all types of parameters inside of the interface `CommandParameter` to create the parameters through the **Classical** way.
-These extra methods have one extra parameter for an instance of `TypeSuggestionResolver` allowing you to register suggestions per parameter you make as the example below:
+These extra methods have one extra parameter for an instance of `SuggestionResolver` allowing you to register suggestions per parameter you make as the example below:
 ##### Classic example
 ```java